open-pulse/OpenPulse/README.md

 - **Install Python 3.7.7** ([download](https://www.python.org/downloads/release/python-377/)).

 - **Install OpenPulse**.
 Clone or download [OpenPulse](https://github.com/open-pulse/OpenPulse) files.
 In the case of download, unzip the received file and open a terminal in the main folder (preferably, **use PowerShell as administrator**).
-So, enter the command:
+So, enter the commands bellow and press enter:
 ```
-pip install -r requirements.txt
+pip install poetry

+poetry install
+(if some warning was logged repeat the command 'poetry install' before trying to run OpenPulse)

+poetry run python pulse
 ```

 - **Run OpenPulse**.
 In the same folder, enter the following command in the terminal:
 ```
-python pulse.py
+poetry run python pulse
 ```

 ## Requirements